whisperpine/meilisearch-demo/README.md

 ## Prerequisites

-- [Docker](http://docker.com/) should be installed locally
-and make sure `docker compose` is available.
+- Docker should be installed locally and make sure `docker compose` is available.
 - MSRV (Minimum Supported Rust Version) of this demo is `1.85`.

-## Meili Server
+## Meilisearch Server

-Be sure to startup meilisearch server before running client.
+Be sure to spin up meilisearch server before running client.

 ```sh
 # Startup meilisearch server.